Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

    <td style="text-align:left;"> Formats data in a non-programmatic way. </td>
    <td style="text-align:left;"> Can derive new measures from existing data and append it to dataframes. </td>
    <td style="text-align:left;"> Can pivot data between wide and long formats, and can explain the use case of each. </td>
-   <td style="text-align:left;border-right:1px solid;"> Can transition data between data frames and lists, and explain the applications of data in a list format. </td>
+   <td style="text-align:left;border-right:1px solid;"> Can use lists as stores of arbitrary data structures, and subset/combine the data held within them.
+For example, can use a list to store iteration output, then later combine them. </td>
    <td style="text-align:left;background-color: #A2CD5A !important;"> <i class="fas fa-check-square fa-2x" style="width: 100%; text-align: center;"></i> </td>
   </tr>
   <tr>